richard-strauss-werke/strauss-ODD/README.md

     - `rswa.extension.MEI-music.xml`
     - `rswa.extension.xinclude.xml`

-	The MEI ODDs in two versions, one with prefixes to be used in conjunction with TEI, one without:
+    The MEI ODD:

     - `mei-source.2.1.0.xml`

+    and a custom MEI schema for encoding music notation:

-    - `mei-source.xml` (prefixed version)
+    - `mei2vexflow-modified.xml`

 - `xslt` - the xslt directory contains scripts for the transformation of internal TEI files used for production to TEI conformant published versions